MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Creating Community Health Units
 +++++++++++++++++++++++++++++++++++++++
-The SCHRIO is also charged with manageing Community Health Units.
+The SCHRIO is also charged with managing Community Health Units.

 Listing Community Health Units
 -----------------------------------